jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 		- add 65 uL to the tetraselmis carboy, which currently has about 5 L of algae
 	- adding more F/2 to the stock cultures
 		- add 39 uL to the tetraselmis 1 stock, which currently has about 100 mL of algae
-		- add 39 uL to the isochrysis 1 stock, which currently has about 100 mL of algae
+		- add 39 uL to the isochrysis 1 stock and 50 mL 28 psu, which currently has about 100 mL of algae
-		- add 39 uL to the isochrysis 2 stock, which currently has about 100 mL of algae
+		- add 39 uL to the isochrysis 2 stock and 50 mL 28 psu, which currently has about 100 mL of algae
 		- add 39 uL to the chaetoceros 1 stock, which currently has about 150 mL of algae
-		- add 39 uL to the chaetoceros 2 stock, which currently has about 125 mL of algae
+		- nothing to chaetoceros 2 because it is very dark already
 	- materials needed:
 		- all stock cultures
 		- F/2 media
 		- pipette tips
 		- pipette
 		- 28 psu saltwater (needs to be UV'd)
 	-